 Thrift Store Assistant

-Volunteers in our thrift shop help with various day to day tasks in helping to maintain a tidy store; as well as, helping customers by answering their questions or getting merchandise requested that is not out in the store.
+Volunteers in our thrift shop help with various day-to-day tasks in helping to maintain a tidy store; as well as, helping customers by answering their questions or getting merchandise requested that is not out in the store.
 Thrift Store hours are Monday – Saturday 10 am to 5 pm.

-Mobile Crew Member
+Evening Mobile Crew Member

 Hearts has been feeding the homeless since 1990.
 We use 5 separate Mobile Crew Teams; each volunteer crew member goes out on the same night weekly.
 The Mobile Crew Teams meet at our center at 890 Tonawanda St. (Buffalo, 14207).
 Together the team travels aboard our shuttle bus that we call The Mobile Soup Kitchen and take already prepared food to the Erie County/Buffalo Library Downtown to serve the homeless and poor who will be waiting in line to receive their meal.
 Together we return to our Tonawanda St. address.

 When the teams arrive, they work for about 15 minutes in the kitchen doing prep work (gathering food and items that will be distributed to clients).
 Once that is done, they drive downtown to feed the homeless and poor.
-In addition to food, we also hand out clothing, toiletries and various other items that they need to get through each day.
-Different tasks you may be asked to do during our feeding process are distributing clothing, personal care items or meals; administering the sign in sheets for clients; or speaking with the clients – finding out additional needs or advising them on shelters, and other resources.
-All team members share in clean up.
+In addition to food, we also hand out clothing, toiletries, and various other items that they need to get through each day.
+Different tasks you may be asked to do during our feeding process are distributing clothing, personal care items, or meals; administering the sign-in sheets for clients; or speaking with the clients – finding out additional needs or advising them on shelters, and other resources.
+All team members share in clean-up.

 A complete volunteer job description for a Mobile Crew Member is below: